togethercomputer/RedPajama-Data/README.md

 This repository contains the code for the RedPajama-V2 dataset.
 For more information on the dataset, check out our [blog post](https://together.ai/blog/redpajama-data-v2).
 The dataset is also available on [HuggingFace](https://huggingface.co/datasets/togethercomputer/RedPajama-Data-V2).
-For the code used for the RedPajama-1T dataset, please refer to the `rp` branch in this repo.
+For the code used for the RedPajama-1T dataset, please refer to the `rp_v1` branch in this repo.

 ## Dataset